 Op Art That Pops!

-Albers was intrigued by two things; first, the way that adjacent colors affect each other and second, the ability of flat planes and shapes to appear to either recede or advance on a canvas.
-Hence, Homage to the Square is a series of studies of a single geometric shape—the square—nestled inside itself repeatedly in varying families of color.
+Two things about this artistic style intrigued Albers.
+First, the way that adjacent colors affect each other.
+And second, the ability of flat planes and shapes to appear to either recede or advance on a canvas.
+Homage to the Square is a series of studies of a single geometric shape—the square—nestled inside itself repeatedly in varying families of color.

-View the Homage to the Square art lesson plan today.
+View the Homage to the Square art lesson plan!
+Suitable for grades 6-12.